nivoset/nivoset.github.io/src/content/blog/input-formatting.md

 The other thing to think/worry about is what value is actually being outputted to your form. a formatted number is very nice for humans, 437867965345 is much harder to read than 437,867,965,345. however if your form is expecting a number, this can cause other issues.

+## Lets work on a number format input.

+I will write some of this in more simplistic JSX looking code for simplicity, however i will always try to be explanatory.

+So next we will work on a basic number formatter. this is a very simple but useful case where you want to add in the comma between the digit groups.
+This is where knowing what the browser can do now will help.